The Matrix: Pre-production

 The cast were required to be able to understand and explain The Matrix.
 French philosopher Jean Baudrillard's Simulacra and Simulation was required reading for most of the principal cast and crew.
-In early 1997, the Wachowskis had Reeves read Simulacra and Simulation, Kevin Kelly's Out of Control: The New Biology of Machines, Social Systems, and the Economic World, and Dylan Evans's ideas on evolutionary psychology even before they opened up the script, and eventually he was able to explain all the philosophical nuances involved.
+In early 1997, the Wachowskis had Reeves and Moss read Simulacra and Simulation, Kevin Kelly's Out of Control: The New Biology of Machines, Social Systems, and the Economic World, and Dylan Evans's ideas on evolutionary psychology even before they opened up the script.
+Eventually, Reeves was able to explain all the philosophical nuances involved.
 Moss commented that she had difficulty with this process.

 The directors had long been admirers of Hong Kong action cinema, so they decided to hire the Chinese martial arts choreographer and film director Yuen Woo-ping to work on fight scenes.
 To prepare for the wire fu, the actors had to train hard for several months.
 The Wachowskis first scheduled four months for training, beginning in October 1997.
 Yuen was optimistic but then began to worry when he realized how unfit the actors were.

 Yuen let their body style develop and then worked with each actor's strength.
-He built on Reeves's diligence, Fishburne's resilience, Weaving's precision, and Moss's feminine grace.
+He built on Reeves's diligence, Fishburne's resilience, Weaving's precision and Moss's grace.
 Yuen designed Moss's moves to suit her deftness and lightness.
 Prior to the pre-production, Reeves underwent a two-level fusion of his cervical (neck) spine due to spinal cord compression from a herniated disc ("I was falling over in the shower in the morning").
 He was still recovering by the time of pre-production, but he insisted on training, so Yuen let him practice punches and lighter moves.
 Reeves trained hard and even requested training on days off.
 However, the surgery still made him unable to kick for two out of four months of training.
 As a result, Reeves did not kick much in the film.
 Weaving had to undergo hip surgery after he sustained an injury during the training process.